goinvo/opensourcehealthcare-website/src/articles/open-projects-changing-healthcare.md

 [www.openhumans.org](www.openhumans.org)

 ### OpenEMR
 An open source electronic health record system that targets small to medium-sized outpatient providers, openEMR is certified by the Office of the National Coordinator for Health Information Technology (ONC) to meet the 2014 edition of Meaningful Use guidelines in the US.
-OpenEMR enjoys broad adoption globally at oer 15,000 healthcare facilities with over 45,000 practitioners serving over 90 million patients.
+OpenEMR enjoys broad adoption globally at over 15,000 healthcare facilities with over 45,000 practitioners serving over 90 million patients.
 [www.open-emr.org](www.open-emr.org)

 ### Sage Bionetworks Participant-Centered Consent